SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 is the full file-system path to the file in which the expression appears.
 Both of these values can be changed by ``#sourceLocation``, as described in :ref:`Statements_LineControlStatement`.
+Because ``#fileID`` doesn't embed the full path to the source file, unlike ``#filePath``, it gives you better privacy and reduces the size of the compiled binary.
+Avoid using ``#filePath`` outside of tests, build scripts, or other code that doesn't become part of the shipping program.

 .. note::